Kodi vs Plex… or if you’re still using Kodi’s predecessor, it would be Plex vs XBMC.

 Most people aren’t going to care about this one way or the other, but I’m including it to give you an idea of why some of the other comparisons are the way they are.

 Kodi is maintained and developed by Team Kodi, and hundreds of volunteer programmers throughout the world.
 The XBMC Foundation is a non-profit organization that was created in 2009 to help with the business of XBMC \ Kodi.
-Mainly, the XBMC foundation handles things like arranging travel to conferences, and protecting Kodi’s intellectual property and trademarks.
-At their core, though, Kodi is maintained by regular people who love what product and want to make it better for themselves and others.
+Mainly, the XBMC foundation handles things like arranging travel to conferences and protecting Kodi’s intellectual property and trademarks.
+At its core, though, Kodi is maintained by regular people who love what product and want to make it better for themselves and others.

 As I mentioned earlier, Plex started as a fork of Kodi.
 Simply put, a “fork” is like a fork in the road, two things that had a common past (or computer code), but that have taken different directions in the future.
 The same can be said about the company itself.
-While the Kodi is a volunteer community supported by a non-profit organization, Plex is developed and maintained by Plex Inc., a for-profit company since 2010.
+While Kodi is a volunteer community supported by a non-profit organization, Plex is developed and maintained by Plex Inc., a for-profit company since 2010.
 Parts of Plex are still Open Source, like Kodi, but aspects of the software are proprietary and only available to Plex employees.

 A lot has been said over the years about community software development.
 But what this boils down to is that, as a for-profit company, Plex can make decisions about what direction to take and then devote all of its resources to that goal.
 This can be the creation of a new app for a new device, or adding a new feature, or fixing bugs.
 All of these things can be done quicker (in theory) because they have the resources to make it happen.
 They also have resources for things like a customer service department and technical support.
-The down side is that, as with any company, you may have employees that aren’t passionate about the project.
+The downside is that, as with any company, you may have employees that aren’t passionate about the project.

 Kodi, as a community, can count on the passion of its developers to create something that they love.
 You won’t have people who are “in it for the money”, because no one is getting paid anyway.
 But, that also means that there are usually limits on what resources they have available.
 For example, right now Team Kodi has an open call out for Android developers to help with the project because their last Android developer, Koying, left to focus on SPMC.

-Like I said, whether you prefer community development or a company of programmers, you’ll see the effects of that choice below.
+As I said, whether you prefer community development or a company of programmers, you’ll see the effects of that choice below.

 Plex vs Kodi: Availability